margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 # Poetry #
 ## Singing Cowboys ##
 It's mind-blowing, and wind-sweeping
-When thinking the msuic is all for you
-It's really not, the music is for everyone
-It reaches us all in slightly different ways
-It expands all of our hearts to understand one another better

 ## The Same Metaphor, A Different Story ##
 It's the same metaphor, but a different story
 It's the same culture, but different perspectives
 It's the same truth, but different journeys
-We are all weaving in and ot and learning the same lessons in different colors
+We are all weaving in and out and learning the same lessons in different colors

 Each one of us individual
 Each one of us a link in the chain
 Each one of us giving another something deeper to know about himself Each one of us expanding higher and wider

-## It's a Blue-Eyed, Blonde-Haired Thing ##
-It's a blue-eyed, blonde-haired thing
-But don't we love our brown-haired, blue-eyed sisters?
-They keep us going

-## Cowboys Singing ##
-People had warned of the trope before but the trope really came to to my ears It was wind sweeping and mind blowing
-He knew my heart so well
-He knew what needed to be healed
-He breathed right through me with a song that delved deep into my home He knew so much about me and just how to reach my heart It was like "kissing me softly with his love"

 ## Backhanded Complements ##
 Those backhanded complements